What does PAC stand for and what is it?

 How does the Illinois Corn Grower Association PAC work?

-What should I do if I want the ICGA PAC to match my contribution to an elected official or a campaign?
+What if I want the ICGA PAC to match my contribution to an elected official or a campaign?

 To trigger the ICGA match, please contact the ICGA office at 309-557-3257 or firstname.lastname@example.org and indicate that you are interested in working with ICGA on an event for your elected official or favorite candidate.
 ICGA staff will work with you to determine if there is enough interest in that Congressional district to host an event and match the contributions of ICGA members.
 Typically, at least ten ICGA members are needed to host an ICGA PAC event for any given elected official or candidate.